 - Sailing boats have longer manoeuvring times and therefore always have the right of way.

-- large boats, such as ferries, always have right of way
+- large boats, such as the ferriesalways have the right of precedence

-- sailboats, when mooring, 'give a lot of line' so try to pass away to avoid going over them.
+- sailboats, when mooring, 'give a lot of line' so try to pass far away to avoid going overboard.

 10. Renting a rubber boat: fuel included or excluded?